 Installing the library

-To install the Stackdriver Logging library for Python, see Installing the client library.
+To install the Cloud Logging library for Python, see Installing the client library.

-Once installed, this library includes logging handlers to connect Python's standard logging module to Stackdriver, as well as an API client library to access Stackdriver Logging manually.
+Once installed, this library includes logging handlers to connect Python's standard logging module to Logging, as well as an API client library to access Cloud Logging manually.

 Connecting the library to Python logging

-To send all log entries to Stackdriver by attaching the Stackdriver Logging
+To send all log entries to Cloud Logging by attaching the

-# Imports the Google Cloud client library import google.cloud.logging # Instantiates a client client = google.cloud.logging.Client() # Connects the logger to the root logging handler; by default this captures # all logs at INFO level and higher client.setup_logging()
+# Imports the Cloud Logging client library import google.cloud.logging # Instantiates a client client = google.cloud.logging.Client() # Retrieves a Cloud Logging handler based on the environment # you're running in and integrates the handler with the # Python logging module.
+By default this captures all logs # at INFO level and higher client.get_default_handler() client.setup_logging()

 Using the Python root logger

-# Imports Python standard library logging import logging # The data to log text = 'Hello, world!' # Emits the data using the standard logging module logging.warn(text)
+# Imports Python standard library logging import logging # The data to log text = "Hello, world!" # Emits the data using the standard logging module logging.warning(text)

 Configuring the logging handler

-To attach the Stackdriver logging handler to only select Python loggers, or to otherwise configure the logging handler, see the API library documentation
+To attach the Cloud Logging logging handler to only select Python loggers, or to otherwise configure the logging handler, go to the API library documentation.

 Using the Cloud Client Library directly

-For information on using the Stackdriver Logging Cloud client library for Python directly, see Stackdriver Logging Client Libraries.
+For information on using the Cloud Logging Cloud client library for Python directly, see Cloud Logging Client Libraries.

-The Stackdriver Logging library for Python can be used without needing to explicitly provide credentials.
+The Cloud Logging library for Python can be used without needing to explicitly provide credentials.

 access scope to each instance.
 When creating a new instance through the